Philadelphia Phillies

 The team played for decades in antiquated ballparks like the Baker Bowl, before moving to Shibe Park (later renamed Connie Mack Stadium), and then to Veterans Stadium in 1971.

-The franchise's first golden era arrived in the late 1970s.
-Led by third baseman Mike Schmidt, the greatest player in team history, and the masterful left-handed pitcher Steve Carlton, the Phillies became a perennial contender.
 After several years of heartbreaking playoff losses, the team finally broke through in 1980, defeating the Kansas City Royals to win the franchise's first-ever World Series title, bringing joy to a city that had waited 97 years for a baseball championship.

 A second, even more successful era began after the team moved into its current home, Citizens Bank Park, in 2004.
 With a homegrown core of stars including Chase Utley, Jimmy Rollins, and Ryan Howard, the Phillies dominated the NL East.